kingzamzon/docs/docs/SDK/Explanation/tests.md

 ## Wallet Error Handling

 MetaMask and other wallets throw errors themselves.
-The format for those exceptions can be found here: https://docs.metamask.io/guide/ethereum-provider.html#errors
+The format for those exceptions can be found [here](https://docs.metamask.io/guide/ethereum-provider.html#errors).